 Our Juvenile Defense Attorneys Represent Defendants in Allentown, Bethlehem & Easton and throughout the Greater Lehigh Valley

-Our Juvenile Defense Attorneys have successfully represented Juveniles in the Lehigh & Northampton Court of Common Pleas and Successfully won appeals on behalf of Juveniles in the Supreme Court of Pennsylvania.
+Our Juvenile Defense Attorneys have successfully represented Juveniles in the Lehigh County Juvenile Court & Northampton County Juvenile Court and Successfully won appeals on behalf of Juveniles in the Supreme Court of Pennsylvania.
 We understand that Juvenile cases are different and require special handling.

 While Juvenile Charges mirror criminal charges and based upon the same criminal statutes, there are a number of important differences.
 The goal of the criminal justice system remains to punish crimes.
 The stated goal of the Juvenile Justice system is to rehabilitate.
 The different goals make Juvenile Defense unique.

 Unlike Criminal Convictions, where the imposition of a sentence is presumed upon a finding of guilt, the Juvenile Justice Systems does not impose penalty simply because a Juvenile may have committed a crime.
 Like Criminal Courts, to impose a penalty on a Juvenile, the Juvenile Court must first determine that the Juvenile committed a crime.
 But, unlike Criminal Court, this alone is not enough.
 To impose a penalty, the Juvenile Court must also determine that the Juvenile is in need of correction.
 This is an important distinction that is often overlooked by Juveniles and Criminal Defense Attorneys alike.